dscrane/til/javascript/javascript_learning.md

     Found a nice command line journal that I am going to start trying to use from inside VSCode to see how I can do at keep tabs on progress and TODOs for a project
     Gotta give an update on this down the line to see if it is something I manage to do well ]

+5/25 [
+  More work with promises and getting another view of how they work and their importance in JS Also looked into the way the JS acutally handles its async functionality and "mutli thread" nature with web workers
+    How each thread works as an independently async process passing information back and forth through the queue Also how concurrent proccessing differs from async proccessing happens when the two proccess interact with eachother

+  APIs
+    How they are prevasive through the internet and how much of the internet would be fundementally different without them They can differ pretty widly in functionality and presentation and that within a code base anytime there is "coversation" between two sets of programs they are accessing the others
+      API

+]